mkhadijeh26/Viscoelasticity-/Optimization Method/differential-evolution-explanation.md

+# Prony Series Fit for Viscoelastic Data

+This project provides a Python-based implementation to fit viscoelastic data using the **Prony series**.
+The code uses experimental data (storage modulus and loss modulus) and optimizes the Prony series parameters to model the material's behavior.

 ## Prony Series Overview

 The **Prony series** is a mathematical model used to represent the viscoelastic behavior of materials.
 The material's modulus is decomposed into two parts: